GCP Reference Architecture

 Pivotal Platform deployments on GCP use two load balancers to handle Gorouter traffic because HTTP load balancers currently do not support WebSockets.

 GCP routers do not respond to ICMP.
 Pivotal recommends disabling ICMP checks in your BOSH Director network configuration.
-For more information, see the Step 5: Create Networks Page section of the Configuring BOSH Director on GCP Manually topic.
+For more information, see Step 5: Create Networks Page in Configuring BOSH Director on GCP Manually.